Hearty Red Lentil Dal With Chickpeas and Squash

-This one-pot dhal is packed with red lentils, chickpeas, butternut squash and spinach and ready in just 25 minutes.
-A great vegan dahl that can be served as a main or side dish.
+This one-pot red lentil dal is packed with chickpeas, butternut squash and spinach and ready in just 25 minutes.
+A great vegan recipe that can be served as a main or side dish.

 You will also love my vegan Sweet Potato, Chickpea and Red Lentil Soup

-I realised the other day that this blog has many curry recipes but very few that are vegetarian or vegan.
-This is clearly an oversight on my part since lentil dahl is one of my favourite things to cook and eat!
+I realized the other day that this site has plenty of curry recipes, but very few that are vegetarian or vegan.
+This is clearly an oversight on my part since lentil dal is one of my favorite things to cook and eat!

-This vegan dahl on the other hand is a great healthy midweek meal that’s packed with plant-based goodness.
+This simple vegan red lentil dal is definitely more suitable for a healthy midweek meal as it is absolutely packed with plant-based goodness.
 Usually dhal is more of a side dish, but I have upped the vegetables here to make it more substantial and, dare I say it, a lot tastier.

 You can eat it on its own, with a little coconut yoghurt, with naan bread or serve it over rice – and what’s more, it tastes even better the next day.
 Make a big batch to serve over a couple of days or freeze the leftovers.

-Heat a little oil in a large casserole (or use cooking spray if you are following Slimming World).
+1. Heat a little oil in a large casserole (or use cooking spray if you are cutting down on calories).
 Add the onions and sauté over low heat for 5 minutes, adding the spices, garlic and ginger towards the end.

-Stir in the cubed squash and add the hot stock.
-Bring the curry to a rolling simmer.
+2. Stir in the cubed squash and add the hot stock.
+Bring the dal to a rolling simmer.

-If you like to add a bit more flavour into the curry you can fry mustard seeds in rapeseed oil until they start to pop.
+1. For added flavor, can fry mustard seeds in neutral oil until they start to pop.
 Drizzle the seeds and oil over the curry before serving.

 Slow Cooker instructions